elunna/nerfhack-changelog/README.md

 * cerastes buffs: 2 poison bites, poison res, higher difficulty.
 * rats are the same as Vanilla's rabid rats.
 They always spawn rabid.
 * some deepest ones are guaranteed on the plane of water
+* deep ones, deeper ones, and deepest ones have all received major buffs.
+* deep/er/est ones all get regeneration, faster speed in water, are non-tameable, and not infravisible anymore.
+* deeper ones resist sleep and shock.
+* deepest ones resist sleep, shock, acid, and magic.
+They also have 100 MR.
+* deepest ones get an additional hug attack.
+* deeper ones and deepest ones take extra damage from blessed weapons.
 * elven clerics were known as elven wizards in EvilHack
 * ghoul mages are now clairvoyance
 * ghoul queens can generate randomly in the dungeon